nishaq503/PTSP/project/proposal.md

 CASP (Critical Assessment of protein Structure Prediction)

-This is a biennial competition in Bioinformatics where teams are tasked with predicting the structure (among other things) of proteins given the ammino-acid sequences.
+This is a biennial competition in Bioinformatics where teams are tasked with predicting the structure of proteins given the ammino-acid sequences.

 ### Outside Help